Cubanate: Reunion

 On 5 May 2017, Cubanate released a compilation album titled Brutalism via Armalyte Industries, featuring 14 remastered songs from Cubanate's first three albums.

-On 8 May 2019, Cubanate announced the upcoming release of Kolossus, their first new material since 1998.
-Kolossus was released on 7 June 2019.
+In 2019, Cubanate released Kolossus, their first new material since 1998.

-Musical style
+Musical style and legacy

 Cubanate has been described often as electro-industrial.
 AllMusic wrote that the band "have explored the hybrid style created by mixing industrial music with the high-speed rhythms of techno".
 The band also has included elements of industrial metal in some songs, with vocals similar to the vocals of Lemmy Kilmister of heavy metal band Motörhead.

+During their heyday, Cubanate's fusion of techno and rock stirred both controversy and influence, with their impact continuing to echo in the present.
+As one of the rare UK bands labeled 'Industrial' to break into the mainstream, they frequently appeared in a wide range of publications, from Kerrangg! to Melody Maker, where they earned multiple "Single of the Week" honors in each.
+They also featured on MTV's Headbanger's Ball and shared the stage with notable acts like Front 242, Gary Numan, Rammstein, The Sisters of Mercy, and Front Line Assembly.